Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-8.md

   | x > a = TreeElem x right
 ```

-And let\'s start inserting values into the tree:
+And let's start inserting values into the tree:

 ```hs
 ghci> let nums = [8,6,4,1,7,3,5]